Fidelisaboke/robust-nids/README.md

 **Key Features:**

-* **Adversarial Training:** Models are hardened against evasion attempts using state-of-the-art attacks from the Adversarial Robustness Toolbox (ART).
+* **Adversarial Training:** Models are hardened against adversarial evasion attempts.
 * **Dual Detection Strategy:** Combines a powerful XGBoost classifier for known attacks with an Autoencoder for
 * detecting novel anomalies.
-* **Analyst-in-the-Loop:** Includes a feedback mechanism for cybersecurity operators to label false
+* **Analyst-in-the-Loop:** Includes a mechanism for cybersecurity operators to conduct alert triage.
-* positives/negatives, enabling iterative model refinement.
-* **Explainable AI:** Integrates LIME to provide explanations for model predictions, building trust and understanding.
+* **Explainable AI:** Integrates SHAP to provide explanations for model predictions, building trust and understanding.
 * **Live Monitoring Dashboard:** A modern, Next.js dashboard for real-time traffic analysis and alert visualization.

+For more information, see [`docs/TECHNICAL_REPORT.md`](docs/TECHNICAL_REPORT.md)

 ## Table of Contents